Table Of Contents

 Microsoft Azure’s cloud platform includes tools to monitor, analyze, and manage Kubernetes costs in its Azure Kubernetes Service (AKS).
 AKS is a fully managed Kubernetes platform.
 One of the best features of Kubernetes cost monitoring for AKS is Microsoft’s Power BI, a business intelligence tool for analyzing and reporting AKS costs in a business context.

-The Azure Cost Management suite includes Azure Monitor Logs, which helps collect, index, and store data that your Kubernetes clusters generate.
+The Azure Cost Management suite includes Azure Monitor Logs, which helps collect, index, and store data generated by your Kubernetes clusters.
 To collect that cost data, you need to activate Container Insights.

 The Azure platform also relies on tags to identify cost data.
 The platform does not provide engineer-specific cost insights or anomaly detection.
 Yet, Azure provides cost insights from AWS via Cloudyn, supports budgets, and forecasts costs.